marcduiker/speaker-buddy/README.md

 Our conference agenda is published at {conference agenda url}, so look for a Speaker Buddy that is available during your session.

 It's best to prepare well in advance.
-For more information how to be prepared, read the tips at https://github.com/marcduiker/speaker-buddy.
+For more information on how to be prepared, read the tips at https://github.com/marcduiker/speaker-buddy.

 ---